 - your production process

-Keep reading to learn how these requirements will help determine the laser system, power, and process you need.
+Keep reading to learn how these requirements will help determine the laser system, power, and process you need for laser marking.

 1. All materials have an absorption spectrum